WebAssembly/spec/spectec/test-prose/TEST.md

     - datamode_u0 is PASSIVE.

 Data_ok
-- the memory segment (DATA b* datamode) is valid if and only if:
+- the memory segment (DATA b* datamode) is valid if:
   - the datamode datamode is valid.

 Start_ok
-- the start function (START x) is valid if and only if:
+- the start function (START x) is valid if:
   - |C.FUNCS| is greater than x.
   - C.FUNCS[x] is ([] -> []).

 Import_ok
-- the import (IMPORT name_1 name_2 xt) is valid with the external type xt if and only if:
+- the import (IMPORT name_1 name_2 xt) is valid with the external type xt if:
   - the external type xt is valid.

 Externidx_ok
-- the external index externidx_u0 is valid with the external type externtype_u1 if and only if:
+- the external index externidx_u0 is valid with the external type externtype_u1 if:
   - Either:
     - externidx_u0 is (FUNC x).
     - externtype_u1 is (FUNC ft).